billonium4535/Web-Tech-Assessment/README.md

         - [x] Don't include functionality for new admins
 - 1.3
     - 1.3.1 (submit.php)
-        - [ ] Only accessible by admins via login
+        - [x] Only accessible by admins via login
     - 1.3.2 (list.php)
         - [ ] List the records
     - 1.3.3 (display.php)
         - [ ] Display one record
 - 2.1
     - [ ] Tech Report

-## Notes:
-- Retard proof form